Twint-AG/twint-magento-extension/README.md

 To customize or add language support, follow these steps:

 1. **Locate Language Files**: Translation files are located in the `i18n` folder.
-2. **Edit or Add Translations**: Preference to existing CSV files or create a new CSV for your desired language, following the **Magento 2** translation format.
+2. **Edit or Add Translations**: use existing CSV files or create a new CSV for your desired language, following the **Magento 2** translation format.
 3. **Deploy Static Content** (if in production mode):
    ```bash
    php bin/magento setup:static-content:deploy <language_code>